| +Home | Museum | Wanted | Specs | Previous | Next |

 the calculation stops.
 Sadly, this method for calculating square roots, on

-a calculator that is already somewhat so, makes long calculating times for
+a calculator that is already rather slow, makes for long calculating times,

 root operations can take nearly a half-minute to complete.